open-contracting/ocdskit/docs/cli/ocds.rst

    cat tests/fixtures/realdata/release-package-1.json | ocdskit upgrade 1.0:1.1 > out.json

-If a *release* package is too large, you can upgrade its individual releases using ``--root-path releases.item``.
+If a record package or release package is too large, you can upgrade its individual records or releases using ``--root-path records.item`` or ``--root-path releases.item``, respectively.

 .. error:: An error is raised if upgrading between the specified ``versions`` is not implemented.